chrsshn/checknormality/README.md

 ## Overview

-The goal of checknormality is to provide implementations of popular normality tests that returns the test statistics and p-values.
+The goal of checknormality is to provide implementations of popular normality tests that return the test statistics and p-values.
 As of 2020/11/30, the package contains an implementation of the [Shapiro-Wilk Test of Normality](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Wilk_test).